Why the WH-347 Form Directly Impacts Construction Payroll Teams

 Statement of Compliance

-The contractor or subcontractor certifies the following:
+The contractor or subcontractor certifies:

 Wh-347 Form Apprenticeship Program Certification